Who is Revenue Group?

 Debt collectors often buy and sell debt from one another.
 This can lead to multiple collections on your credit report for the same account.

 To get an account removed, you must file a separate dispute with each credit bureau; Equifax, Experian, and TransUnion, or it can negatively impact your credit score.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with Revenue Group, you should also consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with Revenue Group

-- It is a violation of federal law for Revenue Group to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Revenue Group to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.